ncastiglioni/deckLibrary/README.md

 -----------
 - Deck has 52 elements (4 suits and 13 cards of each)
 - Each time a card is obtained (any get operation is removed from the deck)
+- For these implementation french deck is used.

 Libraries used